bacpop/biomics_website/content/homepage/more_info.md

 - Pangenomes & tools.
 - Evolutionary and epidemic modelling.

-A full schedule including confirmed speakers will be available in June.
+A full schedule including confirmed speakers will be available in July.

 #### Hybrid attendance
 Virtual attendees will be able to stream the talks, or watch recordings after the event.